thomashefele/ExVivoOrganDataCapture/README.md

 - Blood Gas Data Upload
 - Sensor Data Collection

-The app is designed to run only one feature at a time.
+Due to the runtime complexity of each individual option, the app is designed to run only one feature at a time.
 Want to choose a different option or entered the wrong ID?
 Simply click "Restart"!

 Donor Information Upload: